taublast/xamarinshell/README.md

 - icons can use optional linear gradient, with optional direction
 - can add and customize notification badges
 - icons labels can be switch on/off
+- can change font and size of labels

 Added options support Xaml HotReload.

+CustomizeShellToolbar renderer in present for purposes on how to customize it but not used in this example.

-More info remains in ToDo state, meanwhile grab and use and see you in MAUI :)
+Guess the description remains in ToDo state, meanwhile grab and use if needed and see you in MAUI :)